ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

 <img src="Media/color_changed.png" alt="Website Updated" />

+> [!TIP]
-> [!TIP]: Notice the change in the color of the second row media of the cafe website.
+Notice the change in the color of the second row media of the cafe website.

+> [!IMPORTANT]
-> [!IMPORTANT]: Architecture Best practice: In this task, you used one technique to implement the architecture best practice of protecting your data.
+Architecture Best practice: In this task, you used one technique to implement the architecture best practice of protecting your data.

 According to the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html), versioning can be part of a larger data lifecycle management process.
 Before you architect any system, foundational practices that influence security should be in place.
 For example, data classification provides a way to categorize organizational data based on levels of sensitivity.
 Encryption protects data by rendering it unintelligible to unauthorized access.
 These tools and techniques are important because they support objectives such as preventing financial loss or complying with regulatory obligations.